Overview of carpal fractures

 EPIDEMIOLOGY— Hand fractures are among the most common of extremity injuries, accounting for about 18 percent of all fractures.
 Carpal fractures comprise upwards of 8 percent of hand fractures [1-3].
 Scaphoid fractures are by far the most common of the carpal fractures, and account for 10 percent of all hand fractures and 60 to 70 percent of all carpal fractures [4,5].
 The triquetrum is the second most common carpal fracture, comprising between 13 and 28 percent.
 Fractures of the trapezium, hamate, capitate and trapezoid follow in prevalence, ranging from 2 to 4 percent of carpal fractures.
 The pisiform is the rarest carpal fracture at 0.5 to 1 percent [1,6-8].

 CLASSIFICATION AND CLINICAL PRESENTATION

-Carpal fractures are classified primarily by the anatomic location of the fracture (see 'Anatomy' below) and secondarily based upon the features of the injury, including associated displacement, dislocation, and the number of fragments produced by the fracture (comminuted versus noncomminuted).
-Isolated fractures through the distal radius or ulna, although described in lay terms as "wrist fractures," do not involve the carpal bones.
-(See "General principles of fracture management: Bone healing and fracture description".)
+Carpal fractures are classified primarily by the anatomic location of the fracture (see 'Clinical anatomy' below) and secondarily based upon the features of the injury, including associated displacement, dislocation, and the number of fragments produced by the fracture (comminuted versus noncomminuted).

 - Geissler WB, Slade JF.
 Fractures of the carpal bones.
 In: Green's Operative Hand Surgery, 6th ed, Wolfe SW, Hotchkiss RN, Pederson WC, Kozin SH (Eds), Churchill Livingstone, 2011.